 Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

-"A delightful wine showcasing Chenin and the terroir!"
+“A delightful wine that showcases Chenin and the terroir!”

-Clos de la Bergerie is a blend of three parcels from La Roche aux Moines.
-It is elegant, long, and well-balanced.
-On the palate, it displays remarkable minerality with powerful, voluptuous tannins.
+Le Clos de la Bergerie is a blend of three plots from La Roche aux Moines.
+It offers elegance, length, and balance.
+On the palate, it displays remarkable minerality with powerful, velvety tannins.

-Buy your Coulée de Serrant wines at the best price in our private sale!
+Buy your Coulée de Serrant wines at the best price in a private sale!

 Eye